rust-lang/book/nostarch/appendix.md

 ### Fix Your Code with rustfix

-The rustfix tool is included with Rust installations and can automatically fix compiler warnings that have a clear way to correct the problem that’s likely what you want.
-It’s likely you’ve seen compiler warnings before.
+The `rustfix` tool is included with Rust installations and can automatically fix compiler warnings that have a clear way to correct the problem that’s likely what you want.
+You’ve probably seen compiler warnings before.
 For example, consider this code:

 Filename: src/main.rs